School No. 6

 School No. 6 is a historic school building located at Lima in Livingston County, New York.
 It was constructed about 1843 and is a 1-story, vernacular Greek Revival cobblestone building consisting of a two-by-two-bay main block with a one-by-one-bay east wing.
-It features irregularly shaped, variously sized and colored cobbles in its construction.
-The school closed in 1943 and converted to a residence after 1953.
+It features irregularly shaped, variously sized, and colored cobbles in its construction.
+The school closed in 1943 and was converted to a residence after 1953.

-It was listed on the National Register of Historic Places in 1989.
+It is listed on the National Register of Historic Places since 1989.